MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 ### Click here ➡️ [R](https://cloud.r-project.org/bin/windows/base/R-4.3.0-win.exe)

 * I created an auto-download link because I find the CRAN website confusing 😵.
 * Keep in mind that R does not auto-update.
+Also, that old versions stay on your hard drive.
 * Run through the setup, keeping all the default settings.

 ### Click here ➡️ [R Studio](https://download1.rstudio.org/electron/windows/RStudio-2023.06.0-421.exe)